ravmiecznik/openai_cli/README.md

 do stuff
 RUN some steps
 ...

+# docker build .
+2>&1 | tee docker.out
+IT FAILED

+# chatgpt -r I tried advice: "$(last_conversation)" but it still fails with error "$(cat docker.out)"
+# answer: The error seems to be caused by the fact that `apt-get` is not available in the base image...
+# new docker file proposal:
+# ...
 ```

 >The current version of the API does not support referencing a thread, but it will be added in a future update.